✓ Updated March 2026

 Top Things to Do

-Savor Freshly Grilled Sardines at the Port
+Savor Freshly Grilled Sardines by the Port

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.